 "Scraping" is a catch-all word for grabbing information off a web page and into your spreadsheet - whether the website wants you to or not.
-This tutorial shows how to do it with some easy Google Sheets formulas and, most importantly, helps explains how this whole thing works.

 This article is also available as a presentation from NICAR.

 It's a pain: you get a document, and often it's got words or data in it that you can't get out!
 This tutorial introduces you to several powerful tools for scraping, OCRing and text cleaning thousands or even millions of documents.

 Reporters are asked to do more now than they were before the digital age, but luckily, there is an almost limitless supply of tools with which to do them.
 Some of our favorite tools for transcribing audio, scraping PDFs and everything in between.

 This talk is also available as slides from IRE.

 Misinformation is a growing force in the digital-first world of journalism, and a source of some panic from reporters and audiences alike.
 This talk from 2017 outlines a few paths forward, including making attempts to understand the motivation behind fake news-spreaders.

 This talk is also available as a video from BalCCon.

 "Deep fakes" are videos that have been edited to show someone's head on the wrong person's body - mouth, words and all.
 This holds deep potential for misinformation in a few different ways, and unfortunately, defensive technology is far from catching up.
 Here is what reporters can do in the meantime.